Download Aboriginal Lands Boundary Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data

 Online GIS Data Conversion

-The MAPOG Converter Tool offers a convenient platform for converting data between different formats.
-Thanks to its basic layout, users can easily complete the conversion process.
-Here is a step-by-step tutorial on converting MapInfo files to CSV format using MAPOG.
+MAPOG’s Converter Tool offers a convenient platform for converting data between different formats.
+Thanks to its straightforward layout, users can easily complete the conversion procedure.
+Here is a step-by-step tutorial on converting MapInfo files to MID format using MAPOG.

 Step 1: Upload the Data